Klezmer: Early American klezmer (1880s–1910s)

 The first klezmers to arrive in the United States followed the first large waves of Eastern European Jewish immigration which began after 1880, establishing themselves mainly in large cities like New York, Philadelphia and Boston.
-Klezmers—often younger members of klezmer families, or less established musicians—started to arrive from the Russian Empire, the Kingdom of Romania and Austria-Hungary.
+Klezmers—often younger members of klezmer families, or less established musicians—mainly came from the Russian Empire, the Kingdom of Romania and Austria-Hungary.
 Some of them found work in restaurants, dance halls, union rallies, wine cellars, and other modern venues in places like New York's Lower East Side.
 But the major source of income for klezmer musicians seems to have remained weddings and Simchas, as in Europe.
 Those early generations of klezmers are much more poorly documented than those working in the 1910s and 1920s; many never recorded or published music, although some are remembered through family or community history, such as the Lemish klezmer family of Iași, Romania, who arrived in Philadelphia in the 1880s and established a klezmer dynasty there.